eunicode/expertise-clone/README.md

 This example shows a very common use case when building websites where you need to repeat some sort of layout for all your pages.
 Our pages are: `home`, `about` and `contact` and they all share the same layout and sidebar.

+## Features

+- Responsive, mobile-first design

+## To do

+- Use Tailwind

 ## Preview

 Preview the example live on [StackBlitz](http://stackblitz.com/):